kchinzei/kch-rgbw-calc/README.md

 Output composite color: {"_type":"rgb","_a":[0.9999999999999999,0.9999999999999999,0.9999999999999999]}
 ```

+Unfortunately, it's **inaccurate and saturated**.
-Saturated?
-Yes.
-It's because these programs (and `kch-rgbw-lib`) use `'xyY'` color space as their basic color representation. `'xyY'` treats `Y` component as luminance, which is absolute value, while `'rgb'` and `'hsv'` spaces based on brightness, which is relative to max luminance.
+This happens because these programs (and `kch-rgbw-lib`) use `'xyY'` color space as their basic color representation.
+`'xyY'` treats `Y` component as luminance, which is absolute value, while `'rgb'` and `'hsv'` spaces based on brightness, which is relative to max luminance.

-The problem is that 'max luminance' is not uniform across the gamut of different LEDs.
+The problem is that 'max luminance' is not uniform across the gamut of different LEDs,
-In very short, max luminance varies by color to represent.
+because we cannot assume that LEDs always have balanced max luminance.
 It is problematic in case of composite LEDs.
 To avoid this issue, I recommend you to use `'xyY'` instead of `'rgb'`.

 But you probably still need to convert between RGB.
 Try smaller PWM values.
 Since max luminance was 106 for PWM=1.0, we try 0.001.